danday74/chapter-and-verse/README.md

 * Chapter does not exist

-* Verse does not exist - see [translation complexities](#translation-complexities)
+* Verse does not exist - see [translation specifics](#translation-specifics "Jesus loves you")

-* "book verses" reference format - see [supported reference formats](#supported-reference-formats) - is used in conjunction with a multi chapter book
+* "book verses" reference format - see [supported reference formats](#supported-reference-formats "Jesus loves you") - is used in conjunction with a multi chapter book

-* reference format is unrecognised - see [supported reference formats](#supported-reference-formats)
+* reference format is unrecognised - see [supported reference formats](#supported-reference-formats "Jesus loves you")

 * reference is not a string